wazo-platform/wazo-provd-client/README.md

        }
     }]

-# Install a plugin and get its operation in progress location
+# Install a plugin and get its operation in progress
-operation_location = c.plugins.install('zero')
+operation_progress = c.plugins.install('zero')

-# Get the operation in progress state
+# Update the status of the operation in progress
-operation_progress = c.plugins.get_operation(operation_location)
-# operation_progress.state can be OIP_SUCCESS, OIP_FAIL, or other values defined in the operation module
+operation_progress.update()

-# When you are done with the operation, you have to delete the operation in progress
+# Delete the operation in progress
-c.plugins.delete_operation(operation_location)
+operation_progress.delete()

+# or you can also use it directly as a context manager
+with c.plugins.install('zero') as operation:
+    operation.update()

 # Uninstall a plugin
 c.plugins.uninstall('zero')

-# Upgrade a plugin and get its operation in progress location
+# Upgrade a plugin and get its operation in progress
-operation_location = c.plugins.upgrade('xivo-aastra-2.6.0.2019')
+operation_progress = c.plugins.upgrade('xivo-aastra-2.6.0.2019')

 # List packages installed for a plugin
 packages_installed = c.plugins.get_packages_installed('xivo-aastra-2.6.0.2019')